Quiet and mild weather this weekend

 Some spotty rain chances next week

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- Our weekend looks to be a quiet one, with scattered clouds, sunshine, and mild temperatures in the 50′s and 60′s.
 We do expect to see a brief warm up for the start of the work week, with temperatures rising into the 60′s to near the 70 degree mark Monday.
-Readings become a bit more seasonable through Friday, with highs in the 50′s and lows in the 30′s and 40′s.
-Look for occasional rain chances through the period.
+Readings become a bit more seasonable through midweek, with highs in the 50′s and lows in the 30′s and 40′s.
+Look for occasional rain chances through the period, followed by cooler temperatures by week’s end.

 TODAY: Mostly sunny and mild.
 High: 57°.
 Wind: N 5-10 mph